notqmail/notqmail.org/notqmail-1.07.md

 ## From source, on a single host

 [Life with qmail](http://www.lifewithqmail.org/lwq.html#installation) continues to apply.
 Note that some modern systems — we've seen at least OpenBSD, FreeBSD, and Void Linux — don't provide `nroff`.
 [GNU troff](https://www.gnu.org/software/groff/) (aka `groff`) should do the trick.
+Also, please read our notes about [[patches]].

 ## From source, to many hosts